Common Fire Hazards for Facilities Managers

 Facilities management encompasses many different commercial and residential environments, such as schools, office buildings, leisure centres and more.
 With this in mind, the type and nature of the fire hazards that may be present will vary from property to property.
 This makes the Fire Risk Assessment as important as ever, ensuring that all potential risks are considered and rectified.

-For more information about carrying out a fire risk assessment as a facilities manager, take a look at this section of the Scutum London resource centre.
+For more information about carrying out a fire risk assessment as a facilities manager, you can read our fire risk assessment guide and checklist for the facilities industry, or get further help and advice by contacting the team at Scutum London today.

 Request a Callback